 Example: Two effects are affecting the same creature: one from an Aura that says "Enchanted creature has flying" and one from an Aura that says "Enchanted creature loses flying."
-Neither of these depends on the other, since nothing changes what they affect or what they're doing to it.
+Neither of these depends on the other, since nothing changes what they affect or what they 're doing to it.
 Applying them in timestamp order means the one that was generated last "wins."
-The same process would be followed, and the same result reached, if either of the effects had a duration (such as "Target creature loses flying until end of turn") or came from a non-Aura source (such as "All creatures lose flying").
-Example: One effect reads, "White creatures get + 1/+1," and another reads, "Enchanted creature is white."
-The enchanted creature gets + 1/+1 from the first effect, regardless of its
+The same process would be followed, and the same result reached, if either of the effects had a duration (such as "Target creature loses flying").
+Example: One effect reads, "White creatures get +1/+1," and another reads, "Enchanted creature is white."
+The enchanted creature gets +1/+1 from the first effect, regardless of its previous color.

-- 613.9.
+- 613.10.
 Some continuous effects affect players rather than objects.
 For example, an effect might give a player protection from red.
 All such effects are applied in timestamp order after the determination of objects' characteristics.
-See also the rules for timestamp order and dependency (rules 613.6 and 613.7). - 613.10.
+See also the rules for timestamp order and dependency (rules 613.7 and 613.8). - 613.11.
 Some continuous effects affect game rules rather than objects.
 For example, effects may modify a player's maximum hand size, or say that a creature must attack this turn if able.
 These effects are applied after all other continuous effects have been applied.
 Continuous effects that affect the costs of spells or abilities are applied according to the order specified in rule 601.2f.
 All other such effects are applied in timestamp order.
-See also the rules for timestamp order and dependency (rules 613.6 and 613.7).
+See also the rules for timestamp order and dependency (rules 613.7 and 613.8).